Cookie targeting and online ads.

 Advertisers pay between $2.50 and $3 per CPM, which means "cost per mille", or thousand, page views.
 In other words, every time your ad appears on someone's browser page, you're paying about a quarter of a cent.
 This cost can escalate rapidly when you consider the hundreds of thousands or "cookie" profiles matched up with your county or district.

-When you hear the word "targeted" in the same sentence as "online advertising", think of it as a shotgun blast instead of a rifle shot: you'll probably hit the target but with lots more lead and you'll hit things that were outside your aim.
+When you hear the word "targeted" in the same sentence as "online advertising", think of it as a shotgun blast instead of a rifle shot: you'll probably hit the target but it will take lots more lead and you'll hit things that were outside your aim.

 Like most other forms of advertising, the hype falls short of the reality.
 That's why we place online advertising in the same category with transit ads, newspaper inserts, billboards and local Cable TV: They can be effective at reinforcing your brand, and in some cases can be helpful as get-out-the vote reminders.
 So they should be part of your media "mix".
 Here are some of our reservations: